Up to $500,000

 How to Qualify for a Business Term Loan

-Qualifying for a business term loan involves a few different business factors.
+Qualifying for a business term loan involves a few different factors.
 The three that matter most are your time in business, your company’s annual revenue and your personal credit score.
+Because a business term loan will likely provide you with more favorable terms, there are typically stricter qualifying requirements.

 Your personal credit score is an essential variable in qualifying for a business loan.
-Simply put, the higher it is, the easier it will be for you to qualify for the favorable rates, terms and amounts you want.
+Simply put, the higher it is, the easier it will be for you to qualify for the best business term loan rates and amounts you want.

 In addition to your bank statements, your lender will ask you to provide a list of business and personal documents that reflect the health and stability of your business.
 These include, but aren’t limited to, your driver’s license, profit and loss statement and a voided business check.